Body Lift Overview

 A body lift combines a tummy tuck (abdominoplasty), and a buttock lift to treat both the front and back of the body.
 The surgery can also be combined with liposuction to change the contour of the abdomen, hips, and waist.

-Surgery and the incisions – The combined operation takes a minimum of 4 hours, or longer if combined with liposuction.
+The combined operation takes a minimum of 4 hours, or longer if combined with liposuction.
 The morning of surgery, Dr. Brown will mark the incisions on your abdomen and back.
 The front body incisions are the same as the tummy tuck incisions.
 The incision goes around the entire circumference of the body, and in many cases, the incision can be hidden in the panty-line.
 You can expect to have surgical drains in the front and the back area.
 These usually can be removed after one week, but sometimes drains may stay in longer depending on how much fluid your body produces.

 Before Body Lift Surgery